yeoniy/TCSS360/README.md

 Update 6/1 - Tim
 ================

 I connected the remove function to the textfile.
 I've commented up the Controller and file controller classes.
-The submit function still needs the file name updated into the

-conference text file.
-I'll start working on that.
+The submit function should be full operational now as well.
+To me

+it seems easiest for us to do assignments with papers to the subchair and reviewer with our text file.
+They wont submit papers anyway so we can just use the paper slots in

+the text file to make for there assignments.
+I just also fixed various issues in the gui to make sure we fulfill all the user stories.